winstonyli/winstonyli.github.io/static/resume.typ

 *Roanluder* #h(1fr) 2024 \
 _A full-stack companion app for League of Legends._
 - Building a desktop app that interfaces with the League of Legends process using *Tauri* (*Rust*, *SvelteKit*, and *TypeScript*).
-- Creating a robust backend that caches scraped data from wikis and other websites using *Python* and *Firebase*.
+- Creating a robust backend that caches scraped data from wikis and other websites.
-- Automated *CI/CD* of *Firebase Cloud Functions* using *GitHub Actions*.

 *Wordleverse* #h(1fr) 2024 \
 - Leveraged *SvelteKit*, *TypeScript*, *Tailwind CSS*, and *GitHub Pages* to create a collection of Wordle clones.